cmss13-devs/web/rules.md

 ### Larva

 - Larva should typically remain within the Hive, this is especially the case for roundstart larva, and avoid the frontlines.
-- Larva cannot sneak onto dropships to get to the marine ship.
+  - This includes not sneaking into the FOB, Dropship or other secure enemy locations.
 - Larva are not recon castes, and should not be seeking out survivors.

 ### Queen